joe7575/vm16asm/doc/manual.md

 - `.code` marks the start of a code block and is optional at the beginning of a program (code is default)

-- `.text` marks the start of a text block with "..." strings. `\0` is equal to the value zero and here used to terminate the copy loop.
+- `.text` marks the start of a text block with "..." strings. `\0` is equal to the value zero and here used to terminate the string for the `sys #0` command.
 - `.org` defines a memory start address.
 In the example above, the text characters will be stored at address 100hex and the following.

 The assembler output for the example above looks like:

 ```
-VM16 ASSEMBLER v1.0.1 (c) 2019-2020 by Joe
+VM16 ASSEMBLER v1.0.2 (c) 2019-2020 by Joe
- - read hello.asm...
+ - read /home/joachim/minetest5/mods/pdp13/examples/telewriter.asm...
- - write hello.lst...
+ - write /home/joachim/minetest5/mods/pdp13/examples/telewriter.lst...
- - write hello.h16...
+ - write /home/joachim/minetest5/mods/pdp13/examples/telewriter.h16...
 Symbol table:
  - START            = 0000
- - LOOP             = 0004
  - TEXT             = 0100
 Code start address: $0000
 Code size: $010C/268 words